guirem/plugin-googlecast/docs/fr_FR/index.md

 - silence: int (default=300) - add a short silence before the speech to make sure all is audible (in milliseconds)
 - generateonly: 1 - only generate speech file in cache (no action on device)
 - forcevol: 1 - Set volume also if the current volume is the same (useful for TTS synchronisation in multithreading)
-- resume: 1 - try to resume to previous state if possible (only plugin launched application).
+- noresume: 1 - disable recovery of previous state before playing TTS.
 - forceapplaunch: 1 - will try to force launch of previous application even if not lauched by plugin (to be used with 'resume').

 ex : cmd=tts|value=My text|lang=en-US|engine=gtts|quit=1